 The Counseling Division of our Educational & Counseling Psychology Department offers an APA accredited Ph.D. program in Counseling Psychology.

 Does UAlbany have an undergraduate certification program?

-No, UAlbany does not have an undergraduate certificate program.
+No, UAlbany does not have an undergraduate teacher certification program.
 We do offer an education minor which offers introductory courses in education.
 There are also educators clubs and an honor society for undergraduates.

 Does UAlbany have online degree programs or courses?

-Yes, UAlbany offers four fully online Master's degrees in the School of Education.
+Yes, UAlbany offers four fully online Master's degrees and four online graduate certificates in the School of Education.

 These programs as well as individual online courses from the School of Education are run through the Blackboard Learning System.
 Please contact the Pathways Into Education Center with questions about online programs.